 Since divorce was made legal in Italy just over a year ago, a Church led backlash has been gathering increasing momentum.

-Since divorce was made legal in Italy just over a year ago, a Church led backlash has been gathering increasing momentum.
+Background: Since divorce was made legal in Italy just over a year ago, a Church led backlash has been gathering increasing momentum.
 This week, the country's Constitutional Court is scheduled to go into session to decide when and if a nationwide referendum is to be held on the future of the divorce laws -- and the current government crisis could well hang on the result.

 Italy's centre-left coalition has virtually collapsed due to the withdrawal of the Republicans.
 Now the Socialists are demanding that, before the join any similar coalition in the future, their Christian democrat partners should help sabotage the anti-divorce referendum.
 It seems an impossible demand.
 The Roman Catholic Christian Democrats have been active in supporting the anti-divorce movement.